 - For MEng, you apply through the College of Engineering website.

-- The 2020-2021 fee for United States citizens and those with permanent resident visa status is $75.
+- The application fee for United States citizens and those with permanent resident visa status is $75.
 The fee for non-U.S. citizens is $90.
 This fee is non-refundable and subject to change.

 - For information about fee waivers and need-based grants for PhD and MSE applicants, see the Rackham website.
 Our department does not give fee waivers or grants.

-- Applications for Fall 2021 admissions will not require a GRE as part of the admissions requirement.
-However, we will accept GRE scores that are submitted as part of your overall application.
+- PhD applications for Fall 2024 admissions will not require a GRE as part of the admissions requirement.
+GRE scores are optional and may be submitted as part of your overall PhD application.

 - GRE reporting code is 1839; department code not required.